hiroshi-teramoto/mixed_module/example_codimension_transverse_fold.md

   [i][4][j]: $S^{(j+1)}$ in the paper
  ```

-The comprehensive mixed-standard system `Lg` can be used in the following functions:
+The comprehensive mixed-standard system `Lg` can be used in the following functions implemented in cssm_multi_v2.lib:
 ```Singular
 reduce_mixed_with_E(list X, vector p, module Nc, list Q, ideal E)
 ```